 For the smooth and optimized performance of the Laravel application, Cloudways provides an optimized stack with the advanced caching mechanism.
 They also offer a dedicated CDN to help you curb down your web page load time issues, thus ensuring speedy access to your website.

 How Cloudways Adds Value to Your Laravel Apps?

 - Cloudways provides features to deploy Laravel application on different cloud servers (AWS, DO, GCE).
 You can install Laravel in just minutes.

 - Provides the Laravel 9 and PHP 7.4-ready servers.

 - Supports Redis cache.
 Enabling Redis improves the performance of databases.
 Combined with Apache, NGINX, and Varnish, this gives you the ultimate and unbeatable web performance.

 Then select your cloud hosting server.
 You can also change your server size according to your clients’ requirements.

-In Application Management tab, you can find many other features like, Security, Deployment via Git, Cron job Management, Application Settings, and CloudwaysCDN.
+In the Application Management tab, you can find many other features like Security, Deployment via Git, Cron job Management, Application Settings, and CloudFlare CDN.